 After 10 years of trying, Riccardo finally realised his dream; to create a race in Tuscany, near his home.
 Ten long years of trying and failing to gain permission to close the road.
-Then he finds this amazing hill near Radda in Chianti, with a start point in a tiny hamlet of Volpaia.
-The authorities and institiutions caught his vision, put faith in his project and, after a test run in October 2018, accepted the race and gave him the permissions need to get this show on the road!
+Then he finds this amazing hill near Radda in Chianti, with a start point in the tiny hamlet of Volpaia.
+The authorities and institutions caught his vision, put faith in his project and, after a test run in October 2018, accepted the race and gave him the permissions needed to get this show on the road!

-He worked stoically to achieve an amazing well-run event and hopes that next year he may be able to change the date to nearer summer (it rained most of the 3 days of the event!) and is also looking to apply for IDF accreditation.
+He worked stoically to achieve an amazing and well-run event.
+Next year, Riccardo hopes to change the date to nearer summer (it rained most of the 3 days of the event!) and is also looking to apply for IDF accreditation.

 I was in Spain as part of our ‘let’s run away and live in a van for a bit’ tour of Europe, when I realised that my plan to attend a few of the ‘Euro Tour’ downhill events wasn’t likely to happen.
 We’d stayed too long in the south of Portugal and Spain and, with other commitments preventing us from getting back to the north in time, I turned to Facebook – that font of all knowledge – in the desperate hope of finding something I could attend.
 How relieved was I, then, to come across Riccardo’s event – Volpaia International Race & Freeride 2019 was happening a week or so after we were planning to get to Italy.
 Serendipity!